 - Lemon juice

-Once all of the veggies are tender, add the Italian seasoning, salt, pepper, chicken stock and frozen tortellini.
-Give it a good stir and then cover the pan and cook it all for five minutes or until the pasta is cooked.
+Once all of the veggies are tender, add the Italian seasoning, salt, pepper, chicken stock, and frozen tortellini.
+Give it a good stir, then cover the pan and cook it all for five minutes or until the pasta is cooked.

 Add the lemon juice and cheese and stir.
 For serving, I added some more cheese and chopped fresh parsley.